Flying Yankee

-The Flying Yankee was a diesel-electric streamliner built in 1935 for the Maine Central Railroad and the Boston and Maine Railroad by Budd Company and with mechanical and electrical equipment from Electro-Motive Corporation.
-It was also the name of a passenger train, the third streamliner train in North America.

-That train ceased passenger service in 1957 and is stored at the Hobo Railroad in New Hampshire and owned by the state of New Hampshire, which plans to open it to public viewing at some time in the future.
+The Flying Yankee is a diesel-electric streamliner built in 1935 for the Boston and Maine Railroad by Budd Company and with mechanical and electrical equipment from Electro-Motive Corporation.
+It was the third streamliner train in North America.
+That train ceased passenger service in 1957 and is stored at the Conway Scenic Railroad in New Hampshire.
+It was owned by the state of New Hampshire, until it was purchased by the Flying Yankee Association after being selected by the state of New Hampshire to receive ownership of the diesel streamliner.
+In May of 2025 the trainset was added to the New Hampshire State Register of Historic Places by the states preservation office.

 History

-Prior to 1935, the name Flying Yankee referred to a passenger train that ran between Portland, Maine, and Boston, Massachusetts, at least back to 1891.
-The train was pulled by an early 4-6-2 Pacific steam engine; cars were standard heavyweight construction.
+Prior to 1935, the name Flying Yankee referred to a passenger train that ran between Bangor, Maine, and Boston, Massachusetts, at least back to 1891.
+The train was hauled by an early 4-6-2 steam locomotive; cars were standard heavyweight construction.

 The new Flying Yankee in the 1930s was a lightweight train constructed with welded stainless steel using Budd's patented process.
 The engine was an 8-cylinder Winton 201-A diesel, driving a generator; the lead truck was equipped with traction motors.
 It was fitted with air conditioning in all cars.
 No dining car was provided; instead, meals were prepared in a galley and served to passengers in trays that clipped to the back of the seat in front.

-It was the third streamliner in service after the Union Pacific Railroad's M-10000 and the Chicago, Burlington and Quincy Railroad's Pioneer Zephyr.
+It was the third streamliner in service after the Union Pacific's M-10000 and the Chicago, Burlington and Quincy Railroad's Pioneer Zephyr.
 The Flying Yankee was a virtual clone of the latter, except that it dispensed with the baggage/mail space to seat 142 in three articulated cars.

 The train was delivered in February 1935, and toured the BM-MEC railroad system before entering service on April 1.
 The daily route served began in Portland, then to Boston, followed by a return to Portland and continuing to Bangor, Maine, returning through Portland to Boston and finally returning to Portland late in the day, a distance of 750 mi per day.
 This schedule was kept six days a week; the trainset spent Sundays undergoing maintenance.
 The train proved extremely successful, attracting new ridership and earning a profit for its owners.

-Later on, as newer equipment replaced it on one route, it would be switched to other routes, bearing the names The Cheshire, The Minuteman, The Mountaineer, and The Business Man.
+Later on, as newer equipment replaced it on one route, it would be switched to other routes, bearing the names Cheshire, Minute Man, Mountaineer, and Business Man.

 As railroad passenger ridership declined in the 1950s, the Yankee was also getting old, and thus the trainset, as The Minuteman, was retired, running its last on May 7, 1957.

 Most of the train's route is currently operated by Amtrak's Downeaster, which runs as far north as Brunswick, Maine.